decentraland/unity-renderer/unity-renderer/Assets/Rendering/Shaders/Toon/Compiled/How to generate this shader.md

             float4x4 _Matrices[100];
             float4x4 _BindPoses[100];
 ```
-> NOTE: If this is not done, GPU Skinning may not work on some platforms like MacOS
+> NOTE: If this is not done, GPU Skinning will stop working

 ---
 ## You're done!.